Cable vs. Satellite TV Service 2024

 Learn more

-Data as of 2/10/2023.
+Data as of publish date.
 Offers and availability may vary by location and are subject to change.

 Because of area availability and competition, pricing for standalone cable TV packages can vary wildly between providers.
-Expect to pay $59.99–$90.00 a month for the more popular plans—but watch out for price hikes in the second year.
+Expect to pay at least $50.00 a month for service from big companies like Xfinity and Spectrum—but watch out for price hikes in the second year.

 In the US, DIRECTV and DISH have a duopoly on satellite TV service.
 Also, satellite television service has almost 100% availability nationwide—so pricing is more stable.